apache/flink/docs/content/docs/connectors/datastream/filesystem.md

 the cached files will be scheduled to compact.

 The {{< javadoc file="org/apache/flink/connector/file/sink/compactor/FileCompactor.html" name="FileCompactor">}} specifies how to compact
-the give list of `Path` and write the result to {{< javadoc file="org/apache/flink/streaming/api/functions/sink/filesystem/CompactingFileWriter.html" name="CompactingFileWriter">}}.
-It could be classified into two types according to the type of the give `CompactingFileWriter`:
+the give list of `Path` and write the result file.
+It could be classified into two types according to how to write the file:

-- **{{< javadoc file="org/apache/flink/connector/file/sink/compactor/OutputStreamBasedFileCompactor.html" name="OutputStreamBasedFileCompactor">}}**: The given `CompactingFileWriter` could be converted into an output stream that users could write the compacted results into.
+- **{{< javadoc file="org/apache/flink/connector/file/sink/compactor/OutputStreamBasedFileCompactor.html" name="OutputStreamBasedFileCompactor">}}**:
+  The users can write the compacted results into an output stream.
+This is useful when the users don't want to or can't read records from the input files.
   An example is the {{< javadoc file="org/apache/flink/connector/file/sink/compactor/ConcatFileCompactor.html" name="ConcatFileCompactor">}} that concats the list of files directly.
-- **{{< javadoc file="org/apache/flink/connector/file/sink/compactor/RecordWiseFileCompactor.html" name="RecordWiseFileCompactor">}}**: The given `CompactingFileWriter` allows users to write records one-by-one into it.
+- **{{< javadoc file="org/apache/flink/connector/file/sink/compactor/RecordWiseFileCompactor.html" name="RecordWiseFileCompactor">}}**:
+  The compactor can read records one-by-one from the input files and write into the result file similar to the `FileWriter`.
   An example is the {{< javadoc file="org/apache/flink/connector/file/sink/compactor/RecordWiseFileCompactor.html" name="RecordWiseFileCompactor">}} that reads records from the source files and then writes them with the `CompactingFileWriter`.
 Users need to specify how to read records from the source files.

 {{< hint info >}}
 **Important** Once the compaction is enabled, the written files need to wait for longer time before they get visible.